Nirvana. Utopia. Atlantis.

 Lights ablaze on Lovesong © Gian Paolo Nari

 Three vessels really made an impression this month.
-All very different, but each one offered all the necessary mythical, peaceful, and legendary qualities to bring about the heading you see here.
-They also all have a certain X-factor, are smart, and look to a new future.
-Let's then find out exactly what's on offer then...
+All of them are very different, but each one offered up the necessary peaceful, tranquil, magical, inspiring, beautiful, mythical, and legendary qualities to bring about the heading you see here.
+Each also has a certain X-factor, are smart, and look to a new future.
+Let’s then find out exactly what’s on offer then…

 Simple Minds

-When a concept comes along called 'Lovesong', well I instantly started singing myself.
+When a concept comes along called 'Lovesong', well I instantly started singing.
 Albeit that it uses two words, not just the one, the song in question is one of the Scottish band's early hits, before the theme song to The Breakfast Club made them über-popular.
+(Interestingly, speaking with Gian Paolo after publication I learned that he is a massive fan of The Cure, and used the name from their tune, Lovesong - so we were both on the same island, just different countries…)

 Now it takes much more than a simple mind to create all that you see here in 45 metres, and under 500GT.
 What you're talking about is a modern tri-deck, but not too extreme.
 What it is essentially achieving is compressing all that you might find in 60 or 70m down into the smaller hull, and all that this effort brings to the party.
 Speaking of parties then, try all of this - two garages, bridge wings, one pool and two jacuzzis, a beach club, and a helipad, no less!